dotlang/language/doc/RFE.md

 But peek is inherently conflicting with the promise of channels.
 If two threads peek and one of them removes the data, the other will still think data is there.

+N - For generics, type arguments should be named just like types.

+? - Generics
+**Summary:**
+1. We will have a new data type `type` whose values are any actual type (`int` or `string` or `Customer`).
+Internally it is integer, so that we can use it to get internal type inside a union.
+Arguments of type `type` must be named like other types nor like bindings.
+2. If you have a binding of type T called x, you can use `T` to create a type based on it (e.g. `process = (T: type, x: [T] -> ...)`).
+3. `T` arguments of a function must be evaluated at compile time.
+4. Polymorphism is still provided using dynamic compile time union and map of type to functions.

 ? - Use `+` instead of `&` for map/seq update.
 Then we can also use `-` to remove from map.